BedrockStreaming/tech.bedrockstreaming.com/_posts/2015-03-30-superagent-mock.md

 To request the API we use the [superagent][superagent] library, a Javascript HTTP client extensible easily.
 He's isopmorhic, so ha can be used serverd site or client side.

-We developed [superagent-mock][superagent-mock], un superagent plugin dedicated to simulate HTTP request returning fixtures datas.
+We developed [superagent-mock][superagent-mock], a superagent plugin dedicated to simulate HTTP request returning fixtures datas.

 # application